Maunder History, Family Crest & Coats of Arms

 - John Maunder, English convict from Devon, who was transported aboard the "Asia" on April 1st, 1822, settling in New South Wales, Australia

-- Mr. Henry Maunder, English convict who was convicted in Bradninch, Devon, England for 14 years, transported aboard the "Barossa" on 8th December 1839, arriving in New South Wales, Australia
+- Mr. Thomas Maunder, English convict who was convicted in Surrey, England for 7 years, transported aboard the "Egyptian" on 5th April 1839, arriving in Tasmania (Van Diemen's Land)

-- Mr. Joseph Maunder, English convict who was convicted in Buckinghamshire, England for 14 years, transported aboard the "Barossa" on 8th December 1839, arriving in New South Wales, Australia
+- Mr. William Maunder, English convict who was convicted in Devon, England for 15 years, transported aboard the "Earl Grey" on 4th October 1842, arriving in Tasmania (Van Diemen's Land)

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include: